-When you are the victim of professional negligence, like legal malpractice, the idea of hiring professional negligence lawyers can feel overwhelming.
-In reality, professional negligence lawyers can help clients more easily overcome the legal obstacles they will face when suing a professional for negligence.
+When you are the victim of professional negligence, the idea of hiring professional negligence lawyers can feel one more overwhelming thing to do while dealing with an already stressful situation.
+In reality, professional negligence lawyers can help clients more easily overcome the obstacles that are between you and your ability to make things right.

-Ross Sears and his conscientious team of professional negligence lawyers at Sears & Crawford know how to aggressively pursue negligent professionals to the full extent of the law.
+Ross Sears, Clay Crawford and their conscientious team of professional negligence lawyers and staff at Sears & Crawford know how to aggressively pursue negligent professionals to the full extent of the law.
 We help our clients submit legal claims, seek justice, and obtain compensation from professionals whose actions caused them harm.

-Learn more about why and how we sue lawyers, architects, accountants, and other professionals, then call us at 713-223-3333 to set up a consultation today.
+Learn more about why and how we sue lawyers, doctors, architects, accountants, and other professionals, then call us at 713-223-3333 to set up a FREE consultation today.

 What is professional negligence?

-When someone has been designated a professional, the people who enlist their services make the reasonable assumptions that the person they’re hiring has mastery over their profession, will act in a trustworthy manner, and will look out for the best interests of their client.
+When someone has been designated a professional, the people who enlist their services make the reasonable assumption that the person they’re hiring has mastery over their profession and will act in a trustworthy and accountable manner.

 When professional negligence occurs, that respect and trust is violated, and the result is harm.
-In professional negligence cases, this harm is typically financial harm, but may extend to harm to one’s reputation, property, or physical person.
+In professional negligence cases, this harm is typically a personal injury and financial harm, but may also extend to one’s reputation or property.

 How do you prove professional negligence?

-There are four standard elements involved in proving that professional negligence occurred.
+There are essentially three standard elements involved in proving that professional negligence occurred.
 Your professional negligence lawyers will be familiar with these steps and will know what evidence should be gathered to prove that professional negligence occurred.

-- That the professional owed you a duty: You hired the professional in question and they agreed to render services to you.
-Contracts are the typical primary evidence used to prove that a relationship between you and the defending professional was established that creates the duty.
+- That the defendant owed you a duty: You hired the professional in question and they agreed to render services to you.
+Contracts are the typical primary evidence that a relationship between you and the defending professional was established.

-- That the professional breached their duty: To breach a duty in these cases is to fail to perform actions promised in your agreement.
-In professional negligence cases, this breach of duty can come in many forms, including negligence, breach of fiduciary duty, breach of contract, fraud, and more.
+- That the defendant breached said duty: To breach a duty in these cases is to fail to perform actions promised in your agreement, including but not limited to negligence, breach of fiduciary duty, breach of contract, fraud, and more.

-- That the breached duty is what caused damages to occur: Your lawyer will need to prove that the professional’s breach of duty, and not some other cause, is what created harm or damages.
+- That the breach of duty caused harm.
+Your professional negligence lawyer will need to prove that the professional’s breach of duty, and not some other cause, is what caused you harm.